codeclou/hirngespinst/README.md

 &nbsp;

 :black_large_square:**(5)** Insert a slice and export as SVG.
-Make sure all frame-groups are visible even if the overlap, otherwise they will not get exported.
+Make sure all frame-groups are visible even if they overlap, otherwise they will not get exported.

 ![](https://codeclou.github.io/hirngespinst/img/03.png)